FarronF/limerick-council-meetings/meetings/2014/09/22-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - Friday 29th August 2014.md

 and had brought great leadership to the Council Chamber and indeed to the merger.

-He said he was delighted to be at the Meeting to pay his respects to her.--- 3
+He said he was delighted to be at the Meeting to pay his respects to her.
+---
+3

 The Cathaoirleach expressed his gratitude to the local community and all involved in